This page explains how items work in the Inventory Engine, and how to create them.

 A few things to remember : the ItemID needs to be the same as the object’s name you just defined.
 The TargetInventoryName must match the name of one of your actual inventories.
 It’s the inventory in which the item will be placed when picked.

 As you can see, this inspector also allow us to define an icon, that will be displayed in the inventory, and a “prefab drop” : an item that will be spawned in the scene if we decide to drop our item.
 It’s usually the same prefab that will be used to pick the item, the Item Picker, but you can specify another one if you want.
-As a lot of fields in teh Inventory Engine, it’s optional, if you don’t want to be able to drop objects for example.
+As a lot of fields in the Inventory Engine, it’s optional, if you don’t want to be able to drop objects for example.

 Item picker